DigitPaint/roger/doc/templating.md

 ## Directories

-Before we get started, it's good to know that there are a couple of "special" folders within any HtmlMockup project.
+Before we get started, it's good to know that there are a couple of "special" folders within any Roger project.
 Don't worry, you can configure these; they're not hard-coded.
 The folders are:

 * **project-path** this is the main directory containing the Mockupfile and all other directories.
 * **html-path** this is the directory where all your HTML/CSS/Javascript will go (in subdirectories of course).